-The California HST will use technologies that are decidedly innovative for US passenger rail network, although proven in high-speed rail passenger service around the globe.
-These include full grade separation, trainsets, control systems, other core system elements, structure design and construction practices, intrusion and hazards detection, operations rules, and preventive maintenance practices that provide the highest level of safety assurance and allow safe operations at speeds today of 320 kph, and planned operations at 350 kph (220 mph).
+The California HST will use technologies that are decidedly innovative for the U.S. passenger rail network, although proven in high-speed rail passenger service around the globe.
+These include full grade separation, trainsets, control systems, other core system elements, structure design and construction practices, intrusion and hazards detection, operations rules, and preventive maintenance practices that eliminate virtually all of the issues that lead to rail accidents, and allow safe operations at speeds today of 320 km/h, and planned operations at 350 km/h, the planned operating speed of the California HST (220 mph).

 Opportunities for shared use of railroad rights-of-way and public lands will be of mutual benefit.

-Use of railroad properties in this corridor is mostly limited to opportunities for sharing corridors and rights-of-way.
-In each case, the Authority will reach agreement with the private or public railroad or asset owner and will not involve operation on tracks used by operating railroads in this corridor.
-Areas of likely agreement include grade-separated structures crossing rail lines, spurs or other property along the line, and longitudinal use of portions of freight rail right-of-way between Fresno and Bakersfield.
+The use of railroad properties for Phase 2 California HST is entirely limited to areas where there is willingness to share corridors and rights-of-way.
+In each of these cases the Authority will reach agreement with the private or public railroad or asset owner, and will not involve operation on tracks used by operating railroads.
+Areas where there is likely agreement on such use of railroad property include grade separated structures crossing rail lines, spurs or other property.

-Use of public lands is generally limited to grade-separated crossings of public roads and highways and use of rail facilities designed for the HST.
+The use of public lands will be similarly incidental, generally limited to grade separated crossings of public roads and highways and the use of rail facilities designed for the HST such as stations.
 Agreements will be reached with each public owner on terms and conditions of use.